Azure/aaz/Commands/monitor/log-analytics/workspace/readme.md

 : Get a list of deleted workspaces that can be recovered in a subscription or a resource group.

 - [list-link-target](/Commands/monitor/log-analytics/workspace/_list-link-target.md)
 : List a list of workspaces which the current user has administrator privileges and are not associated with an Azure Subscription.
-The subscriptionId parameter in the Url is ignored.

 - [list-management-groups](/Commands/monitor/log-analytics/workspace/_list-management-groups.md)
 : Get a list of management groups connected to a workspace.